Project Lifecycle - The Waterfall

 The trip is proceeding smoothly, just as it should.
 Don’t let the engine get hot nor thirsty, we are almost at our destination!

-Can you believe things got done
+Can you believe things got done already?
+Wow, so much

 work has been accomplished up until this point and yet, there is some